callrail/helm-ssm/README.md

 ```
 Then run your helm install/update command as usual but with `helm ssm` instead of just `helm`.

-**Note:** You will need to run your helm command using the credentials with access to SSM in the correct AWS account (staging/prod).
-To set up aws-vault, follow the instructions in the aws-vault section [here](https://callrail.atlassian.net/wiki/spaces/ENG/pages/888865061/AWS+Setup).
+**Note:** You will need to run your helm command using credentials with access to SSM in the AWS account in which the parameter lives.

 #### Multiple Parameters under a Single Path
 You can also include a map of key/value pairs by specifying a path that holds multiple parameters.